MysteriousMsn/alchemy_node/readme.md

 sequelize db:migrate
 sequelize db:seed:all

-npm run dev
+you can use npm run dev or node server.js to start server

 running on port 7000

-# Author - Nohsin Sunasara
+# Author - Mohsin Sunasara